merkatorgis/docker4gis/docs/postgis.md

-To move an existing database from one major version of PostgreSQL to another ( e.g. from 10 to 11, from 11 to 12, or from 10 to 12), you'll have to dump and restore the data.
+To move an existing database from one major version of PostgreSQL to another ( e.g. from 10 to 11, from 11 to 12, or from 10 to 12), you'll have to dump and restore the data*).
 Same goes for a major PostGIS upgrade (e.g. from 2 to 3).

 Using the `upgrade` command instead of `dump` renders the database read-only before starting the dump, to prevent the loss of any new data during the upgrade